In the back of beyond, there is a wilderness that made it to UNESCO’s books ahead of travel brochures and measures as much as four European countries.

 Unlike travel agents who plan your holiday from a remote destination to places they sometimes haven’t experienced themselves, Photo Tours offer a comprehensive toehold to experience a place through the guidance of a professional photographer.
 The common ingredients in all our Photo Tours are fun and a lot of learning and knowledge-sharing.
 Besides, most or all of our Tour participants are photography enthusiasts, which keeps the group in harmony and helps make your experience focussed.

-Since participants of this Tour travel from various destinations in India and abroad, the Tour commences at Nairobi at around 06:30 a.m.
-You may take a flight that reaches Nairobi before that time the same morning, or fly in the previous day and stay overnight in Nairobi (in which case, the cost of accommodation will be additional).
-Please also note that flight costs are not included in the Tour fee.
+Since participants of this Tour travel from various destinations in India and abroad, Please arrive on 22 May 2024 any time (Accommodation is not included in the Tour cost) Please also note that flight costs are not included in the Tour fee.

 Please note: This is not a photography tour and we would have 6 People in a LandCruiser.
 If you wish to join our Photography Tour with only 3 People in a LandCruiser guided by our ace photographers please consider the Photo Tour.

-Our fleet of safari vehicles carrying our Skipper and the park guides will pick participants who have landed in the morning from the Nairobi Airport, and participants who have arrived a day earlier from their hotels, at around 06:30 a.m.
+Our fleet of safari vehicles carrying the park guide will pick participants who have landed in the morning from the Nairobi Airport, and participants who have arrived a day earlier from their hotels, at around 06:30 a.m.
 Once everybody is on board, we undertake a four-hour drive to Amboseli National Park.
-A mutual introduction session and a brief by the skipper to set basic expectations for the tour will be followed by lunch.
+A mutual introduction session and a brief by the guide to set basic expectations for the tour will be followed by lunch.

 After lunch will ensue our first safari of the tour – recipe for a memorable moment for any first-time Africa visitor and something that, even after all these visits, gets the skipper’s adrenaline pumping.
 Driving through the park will acquaint you with the African landscape and give you but a glimpse of the exciting time ahead.